kyroskoh/minesweeper-mvp/README.md

 - **Separate Leaderboards**: Individual top 10 lists for Beginner, Intermediate, and Expert difficulties
 - **Persistent Storage**: High scores saved to localStorage
 - **Player Recognition**: Enter your name when achieving a high score with automatic input focus
+- **Name Validation**: Prevents empty submissions and provides clear feedback
+- **Keyboard Support**: Press Enter to submit your name for high scores
 - **Time-based Ranking**: Sorted by fastest completion time
 - **Date Tracking**: Records when each high score was achieved
 - **Accessible Design**: High-contrast colors and clear visual hierarchy for better readability